yashp1932/FormFit-AI-Pushup-Tracker/README.md

 FormFit didn’t start as an AI project; it started on a **Raspberry Pi 4**, using brute-force math and logic.

-- I used **MediaPipe** to extract 3D body landmarks (shoulders, elbows, hips, knees).
+- We used **MediaPipe** to extract 3D body landmarks (shoulders, elbows, hips, knees).
 - Then calculated joint angles (like elbow flexion, shoulder position, hip alignment) using raw trigonometry.
 - Compared those live angles to known “good form” ranges.
 If the angles were off, the rep was marked as poor.

 It worked, but it was **limited**, slow, and didn’t scale well.

-So I leveled it up:
+So we leveled it up:

 - Recorded **over 700 pushups**.
 - Extracted **1.6M+ data points** from body landmarks in the videos.